-The pride of Uttar Pradesh and a testimony to nature's cornucopia, Corbett is one of the most legendary national parks in India.
-Located in the valley of the Ramganga river near the foothills of the Himalayas, Corbett was the first National park established in India in 1936, in the honor of renowned game hunter turned photographer and conservationist- Jim Corbett or Colonel Saheb, as he was lovingly known to the Kumaonis.
+The pride of Uttar Pradesh and a testimony to nature's cornucopia, Corbett National Park is one of the most legendary wildlife parks in India.
+Located in the valley of the Ramganga river near the foothills of the Himalayas, Corbett was the first National park established in India in 1936, in the honour of renowned game hunter turned photographer and conservationist- Jim Corbett or Colonel Saheb, as he was lovingly known to the Kumaonis.
 Its proximity to Delhi and its prolific wildlife make Corbett National Park a very sought after destination to enjoy a small vacation in blissful peace.
 The park is also one of the popular Tiger Reserves and also supports extremely varied and fruitful ecological systems.
-With the plenteous adventure activities like elephant safari, birding, and tiger spotting, angling and fishing, this small jungle trip will prove to be a fine getaway from the pervading ruckus of city life.
+Wildlife Tourism in Corbett National Park offer adventure activities like elephant safari, birding, and tiger spotting, angling and fishing.
+This small jungle trip will prove to be a fine getaway from the pervading ruckus of city life.

 Flora of Corbett National Park

-The landscape of Corbett National Park is of sheer forest - consists of Sal trees (Shorea robusta), mainly in the lower regions.
-The higher regions have abundant of Chir (Pinus roxburghii), Anauri (Legestroemia paruiflora) and Bakli (Anogeissus latifolia) and other species.
+The landscape of Corbett National Park consists of Sal trees (Shorea robusta), mainly in the lower regions.
+The higher regions have abundant of Chir (Pinus roxburghii), Anauri (Legestroemia paruiflora) and Bakli (Anogeissus latifolia) alongwith other species.
 Different varieties of bamboo are also found in different parts of the park.
-One plant, (actually a weed) which is a major irritant to the park authorities and is widespread in the jungle is the Lantana.
+One weed is a major irritant to the park authorities and is widespread in the jungle is the Lantana.

 Fauna of Corbett National Park